-You have the right to appear at court if you feel that the Rates are not due, but you should contact the Business Rate Section to try to resolve any dispute before the court date.
+You have the right to appear at court if you feel that the rates are not due, but you should contact the Business Rates section to try to resolve any dispute before the court date.

 A Liability Order gives the Council the power to recover the outstanding debt by the following methods:

 The Council will use authorised enforcement agencies to "take control" of goods in your possession.
 This could involve them removing your goods and selling them in order for the debt to be repaid.
 If enforcement agents are used, you will incur extra charges which are laid down in legislation and could be high.